by ProcureDeskLast Updated : Nov-20-2020

 You can think about procurement metrics as transactional metrics and operational metrics.
 What do we mean by that?

 Transactional metrics are about the efficiency of your purchasing process.
-These metrics help you to understand if you need to further simplify your purchasing process.
+These metrics help you to understand if you need to simplify your purchasing process further.

 Things like the number of PO’s processed, the time it takes for approval etc.

-The second category allows you to measure the productivity of your team and understand the areas for further improvement.
+The second category allows you to measure your team’s productivity and understand the areas for further improvement.

-As per the 2018 Deloitte survey, CPO’s have following priorities and these drive the metrics for measuring procurement performance
+As per the 2018 Deloitte survey, CPO’s have the following priorities, and these drive the metrics for measuring procurement performance.

 You must be wondering why cost savings is not our number one Key Performance Indicator (KPI).
 We strongly believe that better engagement drives better cost savings.

 If you are actively tracking stakeholder engagement, that would impact all other metrics and drive positive change for other KPI’s

 The main goal is to measure the overall satisfaction of your stakeholders.
 However, this needs to be tracked in comparison to other areas too.
 For example, If your stakeholder’s engagement is increasing, but your Spend under management is decreasing, then there is something wrong with this picture.